 For more than 65 years, doctors have told their patients that they could lower blood cholesterol levels and prevent heart attacks and premature death by substituting polyunsaturated fats in plants for saturated fats, primarily those found in animal products.
-A recent review of research done more than 40 years ago showed that this lowers blood cholesterol levels, but is associated with increased risk for heart attacks and premature death (BMJ, Feb 14, 2016;352:i919).
+A review of research done more than 40 years ago showed that this lowers blood cholesterol levels, but is associated with increased risk for heart attacks and premature death (BMJ, Feb 14, 2016;352:i919).
 Since the majority of the scientific literature show that polyunsaturated fats in vegetables are healthful and help to prevent heart attacks, we have to find an explanation of why adding large amounts of polyunsaturated fats extracted from plants could increase the rate of heart attacks.

 The old studies that substituted polyunsaturated fats for saturated fats were done by giving vegetable oils primarily in the form of solid margarines that were full of trans fats, toxic aldehydes and other toxic oxidation products.
 Vegetable oils extracted from their plant sources may also be harmful because they are separated from the protective fiber, protein, and micronutrients that are naturally present in vegetables and seeds.